 Businesses are encouraged to coordinate a group ride to a Bike to Work Day breakfast.
 Employees can ride from their job site or select another location to meet at for the ride.

 - Take the route with the least amount of traffic.

 - If you have a larger group, ride in groups ranging in speed from faster riders to leisurely riders who take it slow.

 - Have sag-wagons/support vehicles that ride along, so if someone’s bike breaks down or needs a break they can hop in a vehicle with their bike.

 Official Bike to Work Day T-Shirts

-Tshirt Specs – not all listed colors may not be available at the time of ordering.
+T-shirt Specs – Click here to review color options (only available for organization orders).
+Not all listed colors may be available at the time of ordering.

 How many miles can you ride?
 Challenge your friends and family to see who can accumulate the most mileage using your bike instead of your car to get from place to place in Mesa County (with the exception of recreational riding).
-Can’t bike to work?
+Can’t bike to work or school?
 No problem, other places you can commute by bike include the store, a friend’s house, or out to eat.
 Any miles count if you would typically drive there, but hop on a bike instead.
-Prizes will be given to the top commuter in the Grand Valley!
+Prizes will be given to the top three commuters in the Grand Valley!

 Click here to sign-up.